Above, an example of converting a ring into a necklace.

 What’s really cool is this:

 It's not possible to turn white gold into yellow gold.
 BUT, if you send us yellow gold and you want white gold ring, we can trade out the metal for you.
 This, again, saves you money!

 [ There’s no time like the present!
-If you’d like to speak with me about your custom jewelry project, just give me a call at 888-733-5238 or email info (at) reflectivejewelry.com.
-I'm here to answer your questions, with no obligation! ]
+If you have questions about your custom jewelry project, just give me a call at 888-733-5238 or email info (at) reflectivejewelry.com. ]

 What to Do with Old Gold Jewelry?

 Honestly, if you want to update old jewelry, the options are endless.
-Let's review a few examples of old wedding ring redesign-- that is, ideas of old wedding rings.
+Let's review a few examples of old wedding ring redesign — that is, ideas for what to do with old wedding rings.